 - Primarily, the use of amortization in firms is to reduce tax burdens.
 As long as an asset is in use, you can reduce the tax to be paid.

-- It helps the firm to show a higher value of assets and more income on the firm’s financial statements.
+- It helps the firm show a higher value of assets and more income on firm’s financial statements.

-The use of amortization of intangible assets is beneficial for the firm.
-Amortization helps in assessing the value of the amortized asset with ease.
-At the same time, it helps in assessing the benefits of owning it.
+The use of the amortization of intangible assets is beneficial for the firm.
+It helps in assessing the value of the amortized asset with ease.
+At the same time, it helps assess the benefits of owning it.
 It, moreover, helps the firm by reducing the tax burden they possess.
-The amortization of capital expenses helps the firm to always possess a minimum financial security.
+The amortization of capital expenses helps the firm always possess minimum financial security.

-This has been a guide to what is Amortization of Intangible Assets along with practical examples of Google Inc. Here we also discuss uses and advantages of amortization of intangible assets.
-You may also have a look at following articles on accounting –
+This article has been a guide to the Amortization of Intangible Assets and its definition.
+Here we discuss how to calculate amortization and practical examples of Google Inc. Here we also discuss the uses and advantages of the amortization of intangible assets.
+You may also have a look at the following articles on accounting –